Fractional Ownership – Answers To Frequently Asked Questions

 Where the fractional owners will hold title to the property (a “direct ownership” arrangement), governing documents fall into two general categories: (i) those that are recorded in the chain of title and thereby become binding on each fractional interest owner without that owner’s signature, and (ii) those that are unrecorded and bind only those fractional owners that sign them.
 The principle advantages of recorded documents, often called “Declarations” or “CC&Rs” (which stands for “Covenants, Conditions and Restrictions”), are that they reduce the risks of shared ownership (particularly the risk that there will be a co-owner that is not bound by the documents because he/she has not signed them), and facilitate collection in the event of non-payment of co-owner obligations.
 The principle disadvantages of recorded documents are that they may violate a local or private regulation, are more difficult to modify, and are generally not compatible with group financing.
 A common misconception is that co-owners obtain “separate deeds” only if there are recorded fractional ownership documents.
 In fact, all fractional ownership arrangements involving direct ownership can have separate deeds, regardless of the type of documents used and whether the documents are recorded or unrecorded.

-Do Vacation Fractional Owners Who Are Close Friends Or Family Really Need Formal Documents?
+Do Friends Or Family Sharing a Vacation Home Really Need a Formal Agreement?

 People and circumstances change in unforeseeable ways, and new people can come into a co-ownership group at any time as a result of death or other unexpected events.
 When these changes occur, even the best of friends, the closest of families, and the most agreeable and easygoing people in the world, can disagree.
 The purpose of an agreement is to help resolve these conflicts quickly, inexpensively, and without ruining the personal relationships of the group members.